Last Updated: March 2026

 Conversation Kiosk

-A physical structure located in public spaces, where multiple users can congregate to participate in casual conversations and activities through prompts offered by the kiosk, facilitating conversation and playful discussion.
-This solution removes the pressure of romantic interest, and instead sparks connection between players in an unforced, organic approach of a collaborative activity.
+A physical structure located in public spaces, where people can participate in casual conversations and activities through prompts offered by the kiosk, facilitating conversation and playful discussion.

 Strengths